-You might also notice scabs or bumps accompanying the flaky skin, and your dog might be scratching himself more than normal.
-Look for thinning or balding patches on the coat, as these might indicate a severe dandruff problem.
+You may notice scabs or bumps accompanying the flaky skin, and your dog may be scratching himself more than normal.
+Look for thinning or balding patches on the coat, as these might indicate a particularly severe problem.

 As with humans, dandruff can be a result of many factors in your dog’s health.
 Here are a few possibilities:

 - Allergies: Common allergens range from dust and pollens to household cleaners to certain foods.
 Sometimes an allergen will cause a topical reaction — that is, a reaction only where the allergen directly touches your dog.
-And sometimes an allergen can affect areas it doesn’t even touch.
+Sometimes an allergen can affect areas it doesn’t even touch.

-- Fungal skin infections/bacteria: If your dog has an underlying skin condition, it could affect her whole body instead of a localized area.
+- Fungal skin infections/bacteria: If your dog has an underlying skin condition, it could affect his whole body instead of a localized area.

-- Low humidity: If you live in an especially dry area, the air in your home might be stripping your dog’s skin of moisture, which means he will scratch her itchy skin very frequently.
-Scratching will only worsen existing skin conditions.
+- Low humidity: If you live in an especially dry area, the air in your home might be stripping your dog’s skin of moisture, which means he will scratch frequently.
+This scratching will only worsen existing skin conditions.

-- Poor diet: If your dog isn’t getting enough water to drink or enough vitamins, minerals and fat from his food, her coat will probably suffer.
+- Poor diet: If your dog isn’t getting enough water to drink or enough vitamins, minerals and fat from his food, his coat will probably suffer.

-- Bathing: Regular baths will help wash away the dandruff before it can accumulate in your dog’s coat.
-In the winter, one bath a month will suffice; in summer, two baths a month should keep your dog’s coat healthy and clean.
-Make sure you use warm water and a mild shampoo, and that you thoroughly rinse and dry your dog.
+- Bathing: Regular baths will help wash away the dandruff before it can accumulate in the coat.
+During the winter, 1 bath a month will suffice.
+During the summer, 2 baths a month should keep the coat healthy and clean.
+Use warm water and a mild shampoo, and thoroughly rinse and dry your dog.

-- Dandruff shampoo (for dogs): There are plenty of pet shampoos that are specifically designed to prevent and eliminate dandruff.
+- Dandruff shampoo for dogs: Certain pet shampoos are designed to prevent and eliminate dandruff.
 The active ingredient will be either sulfur or salicylic acid.
-Keep in mind that a dandruff shampoo designed for humans will be too harsh for your dog, so a dollop of Head & Shoulders is NOT a good idea.
+Keep in mind that a dandruff shampoo designed for humans will be too harsh for your dog, so using Head & Shoulders is a bad idea.

-- Improve your dog’s diet: Switch to a high-quality brand of pet food that contains enough fat (the good kind, not just bacon grease!), and consider investing in a good nutritional supplement.
-Put several water dishes throughout the house so that your dog will always have access to fresh water.
+- Improve the diet: Switch to a high-quality brand of pet food that contains enough fat (the good kind, not just bacon grease), and consider investing in a good nutritional supplement.
+Put several water dishes throughout the house so your dog will always have access to fresh water.

 - Oatmeal magic: People with dry skin often use an oatmeal bath or oatmeal soap to help relieve itching and get rid of dandruff.
 The same thing will work for your dog.
 The easiest way to do this is to use an oatmeal shampoo, which is “particularly effective on dry skin,” according to Bud Stuart, DVM.
-You can buy the highly recommended Viva La Spa oatmeal dog shampoo direct from Pets Adviser.
-There’s a conditioner too.
+You can buy Viva La Spa oatmeal dog shampoo from Pets Adviser.
+We have a conditioner, too.

-- Brushing: Treat your dog to a good brushing once a day.
-This helps distribute the natural oils from his coat and massage his skin, which promotes oil production.
+- Brushing: Treat your dog to a good brushing session once a day.
+This helps distribute the natural oils from the coat and massage the skin, which promotes oil production.

-- See your vet: Your veterinarian will be able to properly diagnose your dog and give you good pointers for treatment and prevention.
-If your dog is suffering from allergies, for example, your vet might prescribe a topical ointment, antihistamines or fish oil capsules.
-If the allergen can be avoided or eliminated, that’s probably the best route to take.
+- See your vet: Your veterinarian will be able to properly diagnose your dog and advise on treatment and prevention.
+If your dog has allergies, for example, your vet might prescribe a topical ointment, antihistamines or fish oil capsules.
+If the allergen can be avoided or eliminated, that’s probably the best option.

 * * *

-This guest post was written by Samaiyah Islam, a recent college graduate and public relations professional who writes about pet health care on behalf of Pet Medical Center of Edmond.
+This article was written by Samaiyah Islam, who writes about pet care on behalf of Pet Medical Center of Edmond.